MiaTothova/santos-body-repairs/README.md

 2. As a business/car owner, I want to find whether the garage is trustworthy and reputable by seeing what previous projects they worked on.
 3. As an interested client, I want to be able to contact the garage easily.
 4. As a potential client, I would like to learn more about the businesses works and get validation through their history and presence in their social media accounts.
-5. As a visitor, I want to be able to find the contact page easily to get the information I need and contact the garage.
+5. As a visitor, I want to be able to find the contact information and location to get the information needed to contact and vissit the garage.

 ### The Scope
 To achieve my goal, I included the following features my website: